Waste vouchers, fees and charges

 Demolition & Asbestos Industry Association (QLD) Inc members (DAIA)

-DAIA members have separate fees and charges for uncontaminated green waste only.
-These members cannot use waste and green waste vouchers .
+DAIA members can access fees and charges for uncontaminated green waste only.
+These members cannot use waste and green waste vouchers.

 The following fees and charges apply for: